The Curious Adventurers

 Picture

 Valkenburg is a charming Dutch town that feels like a fairytale come to life—especially if you love castles, caves, and cozy streets lined with cafés and boutiques.
-There is plenty to see and do in Valkensburg, from visiting the castle ruins to an underground adventure in the Fluweelengrot or Gemeentegrot or for the more adventurous visitors, a cycle up the Cauberg.
+There is plenty to see and do in Valkenburg, from visiting the castle ruins to an underground adventure in the Fluweelengrot or Gemeentegrot or for the more adventurous visitors, a cycle up the Cauberg.

 Every year, it plays a starring role in the Amsel Gold Race, the Netherlands' premier one-day road cycling event.